SteveDunn/Vogen/docs/site/Writerside/topics/tutorials/Serialization.md

 }
 ```

-To demonstrate how we can use Value Objects, we'll add a `CityName` value object and use it as part of the request.
+Now, add a `CityName` value object and use it as part of the request.

-Create a `CityName` type:

 ```c#
 [ValueObject<string>]